 Tourists will encounter these networks at airports, major railway stations.

 Most of Public WiFi require cumbersome advance registrations, short term access on an hourly and limited to specific devices (Smartphone, iPhone).

 Cafes hotels or Acomodation like Airbnb have some kind of free wifi.
 Many cafe provide free Wi-Fi that will only work if you have a contract with a domestic mobile carrier.
 You should not expect to get a stable wifi to free.

-Paid Wi-Fi hotspots are avaible, A one-day pass typically costs around 500-800 yen and gives you access.
-You can use all devices not only smartphones but also laptops and some services require a Japanese credit card.
+Paid Wi-Fi hotspots are available, A one-day pass typically costs around 500-800 yen and gives you access.
+You can use all devices not only smartphones but also laptops.
+You can pay by creadit card.

 To use prepaid / Rental SIM cards, your device has to meet requirements.